DoraFactory/doravota/x/sponsor-contract-tx/README.md

 ### Gas Management

-- Policy queries are gas-limited by `max_gas_per_sponsorship` parameter
+- Policy queries are gas-limited by `max_gas_per_sponsorship`
-- Gas consumption from policy queries is charged to the main transaction
+- Gas consumed by policy checks is charged to the main transaction context (success and failure)
-- Failed policy queries (due to gas limits) result in fallback to standard fee processing
+- CheckTx enforces validator min-gas before any policy/JSON work; zero-fee txs bypass sponsorship checks in CheckTx
+- Oversized payloads or too many exec messages cause an early sponsorship skip and fallback

 ## Security Considerations